VU-Cog-Sci/prf_viz/README.md

 The idea here is to visualize some voxelwise modeling result on a flatmap.
 This flatmap is an object that you can click, which then updates a time-course (or any other) figure based on the clicked vertex.
 This greatly enhances one's ability to quickly iterate, and gain intuition for some dataset.

+This can, in principle, also be done (with the added benefit of being able to click vertices in the 3D inflated brain) in a dedicated pycortex-generated static webGL viewer, but this requires setting up svg-based plotting.
+The present example uses only the flatmap, meaning we can use any standard matplotlib based plotting for the time-course and RF visualizations.

 ### Just look:

 https://user-images.githubusercontent.com/436593/132212568-ed9d3333-7e30-4f0f-9090-28abbe230ebd.mov